rbw/aiosnow/docs/index.rst

 Introduction
 ============

-Snow is a simple and lightweight yet powerful library for interacting with ServiceNow.
+Snow is a simple and lightweight yet powerful and extensible library for interacting with ServiceNow.
 It works with modern versions of Python and utilizes `asyncio <https://docs.python.org/3/library/asyncio.html>`_.

 Requirements